machinat/sociably/website/docs/recognizing-intent.md

 ```

 The provider would manage all the model training jobs.
-If the data has changes, the model is automatically updated.
+If the data has changed, the model is automatically updated.

 You only need to maintain the recognition data in the project,
-and the provider will handle the rest of works.
+and the provider will handle the rest of the work.

 ## Usage

-Once you set the recognition provider up,
+Once you set up the recognition provider,
-you can use `IntentRecognizer` service to detext intent.
+you can use the `IntentRecognizer` service to detect intent.
 For example:

 ```js